hayes/pothos/packages/plugin-federation/README.md

     id: t.exposeID('id'),
     body: t.exposeString('body'),
     author: t.field({
-      // using UserType.provides<...>(...) instead of just UserType adds the provide anotation
+      // using UserType.provides<...>(...) instead of just UserType adds the provide annotations
       // and ensures the resolved value includes data for the provided field
       // The generic in Type.provides works the same as the `builder.selection` method.
       type: UserType.provides<{ username: string }>('username'),